 Reader and mentor for Curtis Brown Creative.

-Course leader at Arvon Foundation where I teach on residential fiction and non fiction courses.
+Course leader at Arvon Foundation, where I teach on residential fiction and non fiction courses.

-Associate literacy consultant for the National Literacy Trust.
+Associate literacy consultant for National Literacy Trust.